marcusoftnet/marcusoftnet.github.io/_posts/2016-03-18-two-approaches-to-development.md

 He change 5 lines of code.
 Ran the tests again...
 150% improvement!

+**[UPDATED]**
+It's been pointed out to me that this developer (that is an awesome developer) had a profiler to his help.
+A profiler is a tool that measures and helps you to track performance problems in your code.

+Well... of course he did.
+I just didn't write that.
+My mistake.

+But what did he do there; he measured, saw problems, made a little change, measured again and around he went.
+It was very controlled, not like he just change a couple of random lines of code to get a good vibe.

+My point, as you'll see below, is that you simply don't know what is the best thing - before the fact.
+The future is uncertain (duh!).
+The best way forward is to take small steps often and measure to see that you're on our way to the goal.
+If not we tweak our course.
+**[END UPDATED]**

 # What can we learn?
 We don't know what will work.
 Not until we have tested.
 You can have great ideas and plans - but that's just ideas and plans until you have validated them.